 Harvard-Westlake has an agreement set forth by students, faculty, and administrators that states middle school students are allowed no more than 30 to 45 minutes of homework per academic subject per night.
 Although a stated policy, not every teacher gives the maximum amount of homework every night.
 Students average 1 1/2 to 2 1/2 hours of homework per night, but most utilize their free periods during the day to work on homework and meet with teachers, which minimizes their evening workload.
 The homework for upper school students varies depending on their coursework.

-Harvard-Westlake hosts a recommended, but optional, summer program called Fast Start for all seventh graders and all new ninth graders in the middle of August, two weeks before school starts.
+Harvard-Westlake hosts a recommended, but optional, summer program called Fast Start for all seventh graders and all new ninth graders in August before school begins.
 About 95% of students participate.
 During the program, students take mini-classes to get a feel for what a typical day would be like at Harvard-Westlake.
 Fast Start also serves as a great opportunity for new students to make friends, meet their classmates, teachers, and deans, and become comfortable with the campus surroundings before the entire Middle School returns to campus.

 In addition, during a week in October, each grade in the Middle School takes a week off from school to attend a class retreat.
 Seventh graders travel to El Capitan, eighth graders travel to Joshua Tree or Catalina Island, and ninth graders camp and canoe down the Colorado River.
 Retreats provide another opportunity for students to make friends and get to know teachers, as well as encourage team building and class unity.

 The Harvard-Westlake schedule allows students to explore numerous activities and discover their passions.
-There are dozens of existing clubs to join, and creating a new one is easy.
-There is also at least one no-cut sport per season, so anyone can play.
+There are more than 100 existing clubs to join, and creating a new one is easy.
+There is also at least one no-cut sport per season on each campus, so anyone can play.
 As long as students manage their time well, they have many opportunities to get involved.